 You will only need 5 simple ingredients to make this delicious vegan raspberry mousse.
-Blending everything for a few minutes will create a whipping effect to make this mousse light and refreshing.
+Blending everything for a few minutes will create a whipping effect to make this pudding very light and refreshing.
 So easy!
-It's vegan, gluten-free and low in fat.
+It's dairy-free, gluten-free and low in fat.

 Mousses and puddings are some of my favorite desserts.
-On top of being easy to make, their light nature makes them a perfect end for a heavy meal.
-I make chocolate pudding often and we always end up licking the bowl.
-Yup, we do that.
-So it was time for me to come up with more mousse-like sweet treats and what’s better than a sweet and tangy raspberry mousse?
+On top of being so easy to make, their light nature makes them a perfect ending to a heavy meal.

 Only 5 ingredients needed!

-- The base of the mousse is made with silken tofu, like this one.
+- The base of the mousse is made with silken tofu.
 You won't need any cream or eggs to make this recipe.
 It is also gelatin-free.
-Using silken tofu means you won't have to cook the mixture to reach the perfect texture, the tofu does the work for you!
+Using silken tofu means you won't have to cook the mixture to reach the perfect texture, the tofu does all the work for you!

 - Fresh raspberries.
-This recipe was tested with fresh ones, not frozen, so keep in mind that this mousse is best when made during the berry season.
+This recipe was tested with fresh ones, not frozen.

 - Lemon juice will add a bright and tangy flavor to the mix and goes so well with the raspberries.